 For the cole slaw cut the cabbage and the carrot in very fine pieces.
 I used a mandoline for this.
 Finely chop the onion (you need half of it for the pulled jackfruit and the other half for the cole slaw).
 Whisk together sugar, salt, pepper, mayonnaise, soya yogurt, soya milk and lemon juice in a large bowl.
 Add the shredded cabbage, the carrot and half of the onions and mix everything up thoroughly.

 Drain the jackfruit and rinse under cold water.
-Remove the hard center core of all the jackfruit pieces and throw away.
+Remove the hard center core of all the jackfruit pieces and finely chop it.
 Cut each piece of jackfruit in half and remove all the seeds.
 Finely chop the garlic clove.
 Cook the jackfruit with some olive oil in a large pan over medium-high heat until it gets some color.
 Add the second half of the onions and cook for another minute, then add the garlic.
 Add 100 ml bbq sauce and about 50 ml water to it, reduce the heat to medium-low and let it all simmer for about 20-25 minutes.
 If the liquid cooks away before the jackfruit is soft just add a little more water.
 Once the jackfruit is tender you can shred it apart just like pulled pork.
 You can use two forks to do so or you just do all the magic (= mashing and dividing) with a wooden cooking spoon (definitely better for your pan 😉 ).
 Turn the heat back up to medium-high and cook for 2 or 3 more minutes to achieve maximum flavour.